bazaarvoice/bv-ui-core/CONTRIBUTING.md

 npm test
 ```

-To run the tests open in a browser while you are doing development:
+To run the tests in a browser while you are doing development:

 ```bash
 npm run dev